jairoEscobar1610/XamarinFormsBindablePicker/README.md

 ## Bug Fixes

-9-6-2016 - Corrected InternalSelectedValueChanged method to property check object equals.
+9-6-2016 - Corrected InternalSelectedValueChanged method to propery check object equals.
 SelectedValuePath works with all data types now.

 8/12/2016 - Corrected the ItemsSource implementation, that failed to reload new collections property when the selected item was immediately reset after refreshing the ItemsSource.